Executive Summary¶

 Purpose & Approach

 This hub exists because I was harmed and am seeking resolution through lawful, evidence-based channels.
 My goals are: (1) correcting the record where it contradicts primary evidence, (2) ensuring due process is followed, and (3) contributing to institutional accountability so this is less likely to happen to others.
+This site focuses on one case in depth so that courts, journalists, researchers, and others concerned with medical education can decide for themselves what, if anything, should change.
 I welcome scrutiny and correction—see the Corrections page to report errors.

 "The integrity of the record is the foundation of due process."